NathyMacedo19/NathyMacedo19/README.md

 - 👋 Hi, I’m @NathyMacedo19
-- 👀 I’m interested in Games, Animes ans Tech
+- 👀 I’m interested in Games, Animes and Tech
 - 💡 Production Engineer | Game Designer | Computing Science Student

 Dynamic professional with 10+ years of experience in Production Engineering, specializing in process optimization, Lean Manufacturing, and productivity improvement (TEEP & OEE).
 Strong background in AutoCAD, SAP, and production planning.